DFA-GNN: Forward Learning of Graph Neural Networks by Direct Feedback Alignment: Proposed DFA-GNN

 \subsection{Pseudo Error Generator by Spreading Residual Errors}

 In the computation of gradient (Eq.~\ref{eq:delta_W}), the labels of all nodes are required, but not all nodes are labeled in the semi-supervised learning task.
 To address this issue, we introduce a mechanism to generate errors, assigning a pseudo error to each unlabeled node.
-Inspired by the ingenious work of \cite{huang2020combining} which makes correction for the prediction of simple base predictor, we adopt the simlilar approach for the generation of pseudo error for each unlabeled node.
 The underlying principle is the expectation that errors in initial predictions are likely to propagate along the graph edges.
 That is, an error at a given node $v$ suggests a higher likelihood of similar errors to its the neighbor nodes.
 This concept of error propagation across the graph is supported by previous studies~\cite{jia2020residual}.
 Our approach draws inspiration from the strategy of residual propagation used in node regression tasks, and more broadly, from the frameworks of generalized least squares and correlated error models~\cite{shalizi2013advanced}.

 In semi-supervised graph learning, the error matrix $\textbf{E}=\{\textbf{e}_{1}^{\text{T}}; \textbf{e}_{2}^{\text{T}};\cdots; \textbf{e}_{n}^{\text{T}}\} \in \mathbb{R}^{n \times c}$ as described in Eq.~\ref{eq:error} is modified as the residual on the training nodes, while being set to zero for all other nodes.
 This adjustment entails initializing $\textbf{e}_{i}$ as a zero vector for all nodes $v_{i}\in \mathcal{V}_{U}$.